COVID-19 adds a little sunshine to the adventures of a Salmon Arm couple - Salmon Arm Observer

 On one overnight cruise, there should have been 60 people on it but there were only 30.

-At a lunch spot in Ho Chi Ming City, normally 100 people would be there but Marcel and Paula were the only customers.
+At a lunch spot in Ho Chi Minh City, normally 100 people would be there but Marcel and Paula were the only customers.

 Marcel said people spoke very little about the virus, unless he brought it up.
 One fellow told him the temperature is too hot in Vietnam for such a virus to survive.